 Most medical negligence claims can be dealt with on a No Win No Fee basis.
 If your claim is unsuccessful, there is no financial risk to you as all your legal fees will be covered*.
 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

-General Practitioner Claims
+General Practitioner Negligence Claims

-Doctors who work in General practice (GP), or General practitioners (GPs), are an essential part of the NHS and generally they provide excellent care.
+Doctors who work in General Practice (GP), or General Practitioners (GPs), are an essential part of the NHS and generally they provide excellent care.
 However, sometimes GPs or doctors do make mistakes that can lead to either an avoidable injury or a poorer outcome.

 A variety of medical negligence claims can arise from GP care including: